trinath17/CSVData/README.md

 # CSVData
-Java Application that parses a CSV file data and writes into a database We can run the java application which is built using maven in eclipse by
+Java Application that parses a CSV file data and writes into a database.
+We can run the java application which is built using maven in eclipse by
+- Clone or download zip
-- Import the File->Import->General->Existing projects into workspace(next)->browse archive file->Finish
+- Import the File->Import->General->Existing projects into workspace(next)->browse archive file(downloaded zip)->Finish
 - Right click on the application
 - Click on Run As-> Java Application

-After successful run, console get populated with the log report and you may need to refresh(right click->refresh) the project for the bad-data-<timestamp>.csv file and databasefile in the project files.
+After successful run, console get populated with the csv data and log report and you may need to refresh(right click->refresh) the project for the bad-data-<timestamp>.csv file and databasefile in the project files.

 To solve this problem we first read the file using an instance of BufferedReader.